mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "As you know, the Holragi have cornered us into this beach and we're out of options.
 I had hoped we could have some time to discuss this, but this is our last and only option.
 What we're asking you to do today will take incredible courage and indominitable will from each and every one of you."

 I took a moment to see each one of them for who they were, that they would be remembered if only for a moment.
 It was the children that brought the hint of tears.
-Some barely a na'tova younger than myself.
+Some barely a hundred days younger than myself.
 Many without parents.
 For every ray of illumination that landed upon them, a bead of water, a furrowed brow, a subtle tremble.
 They wore their fear like a uniform.
 They looked to me as their captain.

 "Each of you will get a small square of kelp.
 Chew it, swallow the liquid, and spit out the rest.
 Then..."